Yson

 Yson::Serialize...

-Yson::Serialize(Resource<'Yson2.Node'>{Flags:AutoMap}) -> Yson -- a binary representation
+Yson::Serialize(Resource<'Yson2.Node'>{Flags:AutoMap}) -> Yson -- A binary representation

 Yson::SerializeText(Resource<'Yson2.Node'>{Flags:AutoMap}) -> Yson